Auction Car Buying 101: Car Auction Tips for First-Time Buyers

 How Do Car Auctions Work?

+Okay, so you’ve decided to dip your toes into the exciting world of car auctions.
+Smart move!
 But before you jump in headfirst, let’s get you familiar with the lay of the land.
-Car auctions, while potentially lucrative, have their own set of rules and rhythms.
+Car auctions, while potentially lucrative, have their own set of rules, rhythms, and unwritten codes of conduct.

 kinds of car auctions